laurentiuNedelcu/laurentiuNedelcu/README.md

 I am a student with a lot of interest in programming.
 I want to expand my knowledge as much as possible but right now I am focusing more on web development and parallel programming.

-Even so, you may find a repository that you find interesting from another field.
+Even so, you may find a repository that might interests you from another field.

 ---
 <img alt="Laurentiu Nedelcu GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=laurentiuNedelcu&show_icons=true&hide_border=true"> <br />